JoeyDeSmet/OplossingenOndersteunendeVragenComputerarchitectuur/docs/chapters/chapter5/README.md

 ### What do the abbreviations PCI and PCIe mean?

 - `PCI`: Peripheral Component Interconnect
-- `PCIe`: Preipheral Component Interconnect Express
+- `PCIe`: Peripheral Component Interconnect Express

 ### Briefly explain the following features that apply to PCI/PCIe

 #### Hot plugging

-`Hot plugging` refers to the ablility to `add or remove` devices from a computer system `without havving to pawer down` the sytem.
+`Hot plugging` refers to the ability to `add or remove` devices from a computer system `without havving to pawer down` the sytem.

 #### Automated configuration